d0miKuras/MasterBot/README.md

     * #### adminchannel:
     Sets the channel as the admin channel.
 It has to be set up for activity-check features to work.
 E.g. '!adminchannel' sets the channel this is used in as the admin channel; '!adminchannel channel' sets 'channel' as the admin channel.

+    * #### logging:
+    Sets the logging option to the given value.
+Example: '!logging true' sets logging to true.
+Now will log all the bot activity to LogChannel.
+    * #### logchannel:
+    Sets the log channel as the logging channel.
+If command is used while logging is false, sets it to true automatically.
+Example: '!logchannel #log-channel' will set #log-channel as the default channel.
+If the channel is not given, then sets the channel the command was issued as the logging channel.

 * ### General commands: (Anyone can call these)
     * #### info:
     Displays the information about the specified user in an embed: user avatar, user ID, discriminator (the numbers after the #), account creation date, server join date, assigned roles.
 If the user is not specified, displays the information about the caller.